Guill3TR/Deep_Learning/README.md

 # Deep_Learning
-Everything that is needed for developing and applying Deep Learning models
+Everything that is needed for developing and applying Deep Learning models.
+Regression, Classification, CNNs, RNNs, GANs, NLP, Recommender Systems and much more.